 Head Start programs provide safe and positive environments for children age 3-4 to learn, play, and build the skills that get them ready for kindergarten and beyond.
-Programs also provide health, nutrition, and other services to children and their families.
+Head Start also provides health, nutrition, and other services to children and their families.

-• Your child can begin a Head Start program at any time of the year if you qualify and there are open seats.
-Programs:
+- Your child can begin a Head Start program at any time of the year if you qualify and there are open seats.

-• Head Start programs also help parents and families achieve their own goals, including employment, housing, adult education, and accessing health services.
+- Head Start programs also help parents and families achieve their own goals.
+These include employment, housing, adult education, and accessing health services.

 Who is eligible